 For the better understanding of investors, we categories loans in 6 risk categories from “A” to “F” –wherein “A” denotes the highest safety.
 We also provide many other filtration tools to our investors.

-We believe, Mr Bindra would be better off investing in multiple P2P Lending projects at i2iFunding.
+We believe, Mr. Bindra would be better off investing in multiple P2P Lending projects at i2iFunding.
 And, he should keep reinvesting the interest that he will earn every month.
 For the safety of this corpus, we recommend him to focus only on first 5 categories of loans.
 And he should invest only Rs 5,000 in each category of loans every month.
 With this approach, he will be able to accumulate a sum of close to Rs 4.29 crore at the time of retirement.
-As against that, with his current preferences (i.e. by investing in PPF and NSC), he would be able to accumulate only Rs 1.19 crore on his retirement as retirement saving.
+As against that, with his current preferences (i.e. by investing in PPF and NSC), he would be able to accumulate only Rs 1.19 crore on his retirement as retirement savings.

 P2P Lending—An attractive avenue to grow your retirement kitty…